null-Exception1/pacman/README.md

 The grid does not represent the ghosts or pacman's position.
 It will report updates of the pellets in the grid.

 A character may only move in the 4, 1 and 3 spaces alloted.
 If the character sends a move which crosses a block, it will not be played on the board.
 After pacman eats a pellet, the 1 or 3 in the grid, becomes a 4.
 When the character goes into the pathway going to the other side, it will get teleported to the other side of the map.

+# Misc

+A update counter is used for updating the game board.
+An update is 0.5 seconds (with delays from calculations made by AI)

+- When a ghost is eaten in weak mode, it is kept imprisoned for 10 updates. \
+- At the beginning, ghosts are randomly placed.
+They start moving one after another at a delay of 4 updates \
+- Weak mode runs for 15 updates \

 # Finishing up